F.A.T.E.

 read final tick →

 Divorced twice.
-Twenty-one cosmetic procedures by sixty.
+Twenty-one cosmetic procedures, the last one at sixty.
 Dies in a clinic in Geneva.
 The mirror she chased was a meme.

 Esme